JunyongKang/AI-study/readme.md

 Hello.
-My name is Leoz, who love a composer who named scriabin.
 I'm learning Machine Learning and Data Science.
-I don't push my input data files. if you want some sources with data, please call me on e-mail.
+* I don't push my input data files.
+If you want some sources with data, please call me on e-mail.